Financial-Times/o-squishy-list/readme.md

 The __More__ item will not be hidden, even if there is not sufficient space for it to show.

+### Hiding items manually

+If you need to hide a list item manually via CSS or JS, you need to add the data-attribute `data-o-squishy-list--ignore` to that item.
+This way, `o-squishy-list` will stop adding that item to it's item list.

 ## Styling

 The root element should have minimum and maximum widths set.